Bud Riley: College

 He played halfback for the Vandals in the Pacific Coast Conference from 1948 to 1950 under Howell.
 In the home opener against Oregon in 1948, Riley scored the Vandals' only touchdown in a 15–8 loss in his first game at Neale Stadium.
-The 1948 Webfoots featured Norm Van Brocklin and John McKay, and finished the regular season at 9–1 as PCC co-champions.
+The 1948 Ducks featured Norm Van Brocklin and John McKay, and finished the regular season at 9–1 as PCC co-champions.
 Riley also played for the Vandals' baseball team.

 Early coaching years

 High school

 During his college summers and vacations, Riley had worked in the mines of the nearby Silver Valley at Wallace, and landed a job there with a mining company following graduation at age 26 in 1952.
 The school superintendent was short-handed for instructors and asked him to fill in as a teacher, and he agreed to try it on an interim basis, with the mining company's permission.
 After growing up in a tough environment, Riley admired the hard-nosed grit of the mining community and found he liked teaching and coaching, and never returned to mining.
 He started as an assistant coach in football and basketball and the head coach in baseball.
 He was the head football coach at WHS for four seasons, starting in 1955, leading the Miners to a 23-14-1 record.
 He was also the head coach in basketball for two seasons, starting in the fall of 1957.
 Riley met his wife, Mary Shumaker from nearby Mullan, while working in Wallace; they were married in November 1951 and their first two sons were born there.
 They left Wallace in 1959 for Lewiston, where he was the head football coach at Lewiston High School for three years.
 His overall record with the LHS Bengals was 15–14–1, with a final season of 1–8 due to disciplinary actions.